Share

 • Plastic (physics/chemistry) - Text by M. Alan Kazlev

 A material with the properties of a solid but capable of flowing under pressure.
-Some of the layers of the mantle of a large Terrestrial Class planet are plastic.
+Some of the layers of the mantle of a large Terrestrial Class planet are capable of plastic deformation.

 • Positron - Text by Stephen Inniss